Devil's Garden by Joelle Steele

 This book has it all.
 It has great characters: Mariah, Jules, Doc, Gil -- and everyone else.
 I especially liked the fact that real people were incorporated into the plot along the way.
 That just made it so much more believable.
 Makes me wish I could have been there. - Larry R. McCarthy, Seaside, California.

 Wow!
-What a great story! - William Lange, Lacey, Washington.
+What a great story! - William Lange, Olympia, Washington.

 Thanks, Joelle.
 I loved this one especially.
 I really liked the relationship between Mariah and Jules and the murder mystery that goes with it. -- Julia Roberts (no relation!), Los Angeles, California.